Approximately 135 students finished school with a degree in Physics from 6 degree programs available in Maryland.

 Salisbury University is a wonderful option for individuals interested in a Physics major.
 It is established in the suburban region of Salisbury, Maryland.

 You'll get to meet others from numerous ethnicities thanks to Salisbury's diverse campus.This college is considered a good option for veterans.
-The scorecard provides a great summary of Salisbury.
+Ever wish schools were graded with a report card?
+Now they are.
+Check out Salisbury University's scorecard.

 Any student pursuing a degree in Physics needs to check out Frostburg State University.
 Graduates from the physics program at Frostburg State University earn 2.3% above the standard college grad in this field.
 The area of Frostburg, Maryland, is great for individuals who opt for a more tranquil, suburban place.